manpreetdash/manpreetdash.github.io/_posts/2025-03-21-better-ai-mode.md

 ---
 title: Google is Grounded and Needs to Learn How to Soar
-subtitle: A short proposal on AI mode and the future of search
+subtitle: A short proposal for the future of search
 layout: blog
 ---